Sandy4321/consensus-dempshaf/README.md

 We are interested in looking at a range of problems within this model, including:

 - Consensus operator (intersection when possible, union otherwise) vs Dempster's rule of combination.
+- Adding average operator and Yager's operator for additional comparisons.
 - Thresholding the operators to allow convergence to imprecise beliefs.
 - Recovery from changes in qualities of choices; dropping quality value of dominant choice to see how the population reacts to changes in the environment.
 - Benchmarking with evidential-updating only.